-MIDLOTHIAN – The rebirth of Fire Station No.1 in Midlothian is set for the first week of June 2020.
+MIDLOTHIAN – The rebirth of Fire Station No.1 in Midlothian was set to open the first week of June 2020.
 COVID-19 led to some delays, but the Grand Opening is now set for this Friday, August 21, 2020.

 As the City of Midlothian has grown over the years so has the need for additional services.